Learn More

 Screenshot: Upscale jumps control

-Scaling up by more dynos per scale-event will help prevent traffic spikes from turning into prolonged slow-downs once the intial spike traffic is handled.
+Scaling up by more dynos per scale-event will help prevent traffic spikes from turning into prolonged slow-downs once the initial spike traffic is handled.
 Read more in Tuning Your Application.